 Livable Lloyd – a neighborhood residential group – helped coordinate a welcome dinner for members of Right 2 Dream Too community.
 The evening was also a fundraiser for the rest area, with donations going towards some critical infrastructure needs.
 Staff from the City joined Dreamers in a night of community warmth and homemade spaghetti sauce.

-Together with eBay Portland and students from Catlin Gabel, we fundraised 10 solar-powered charges and 80 sleepings bags.
-This month-long campaign turned into a community-wide event, bringing together local business and students.
+Together with eBay Portland and students from Catlin Gabel, we fundraised 10 solar-powered charges and 80 sleeping bags.
+This month-long campaign turned into a community-wide event, bringing together local businesses and students.

-Lloyd EcoDistrict is reaching out to the Lloyd business community to raise funds for 10 additional tiny homes for the R2DToo members that live at the site to oversee operations.
+Lloyd EcoDistrict raised funds and built 10 additional tiny homes for the R2DToo members that live at the site to oversee operations.